Mo-Azeem/fantom.ai/README.md

 ## Things to Consider When Testing The Code...

 - ExpressJS will crash if your internet is really really slow, credits goes to my ISP for discovering this bug.
-I love them to DEATH.

 - When running Jest, please be sure ExpressJS is up since some unit tests depend on it.